 7. Get a Close-Up View of Horse Country

-No trip to the Bluegrass is complete without exploring our famous Horse Country.
-Spend an afternoon with champions at the Kentucky Horse Park, where you can tour barns, explore the equine industry through exhibits, and meet the horses that make Lexington the Horse Capital of the World.
+No trip to the Bluegrass is complete without exploring Lexington’s famed Horse Country.
+Spend an afternoon with champions at the Kentucky Horse Park, where you can stroll from barn to barn, dive into the history of the equine industry through interactive museums, view Olympic memorabilia at the United States Equestrian Federation headquarters, and meet the horses that make Lexington the Horse Capital of the World.
+On any given weekend, visitors can also enjoy a diverse lineup of events at the park, from horse shows and rodeos to festivals like the Spirit in the Bluegrass Music Festival, June 10–13, and BreyerFest, July 10–12.

 8. Explore Kentucky’s Great Outdoors